 The primary themes at work in ‘Goblin Market’ are sex, temptation/sin, and women/femininity.
 The latter also connects to sisterhood and companionship.
 Due to the length and complexity of this piece, any one of these themes, and more, could be said to be the most important in this poem.
 Sex as a theme is almost inescapable though.
 Although Rossetti claimed the poem was meant for children, there is a great deal of erotic imagery scattered throughout the lines.

-The temptation of the fruit, the kiss, the men tempting the women, all seem to relate to sexuality and perhaps the loss of virginity.
+The temptation of the fruit, the kiss, and the men tempting the women, all seem to relate to sexuality and perhaps the loss of virginity.
 The bond the two sisters have is also quite important.
-They try to protect one another, but in the end its Laura falls victim to temptation and Lizzie who has to make a sacrifice to save her.
+They try to protect one another, but in the end, Laura falls victim to temptation, and Lizzie has to make a sacrifice to save her.
 There is no clear allegorical reading of this poem, but instead several possible interpretations.
 This is what’s solidified it as Rossetti’s masterpiece, one that’s read in schools worldwide.

 Structure and Form

-‘Goblin Market’ is a twenty-nine line poem that is separated into stanzas of different lengths.
-The lines follow a loose rhyme scheme of that’s used for sections of the poem.
+‘Goblin Market’ is a twenty-nine-line poem that is separated into stanzas of different lengths.
+The lines follow a loose rhyme scheme that’s used for sections of the poem.
 But, it is far from consistent.
 In moments, the poem has a nursery rhyme-like feel but it can be quite sinister in places.
-Plus, given the symbolism in the poem one could argue that it is a metaphor for drug addiction, or losing one’s virginity, neither of which are nursery rhyme subject matter.
+Plus, given the symbolism in the poem, one could argue that it is a metaphor for drug addiction, or losing one’s virginity, neither of which are nursery rhyme subject matter.